A message for Conestoga students - updated November 30, 2017

 I use the textbook rental service, will the extended semester affect my rental term?

-The deadline to return rental textbooks is extended to Friday, January 12, 2018.
+The deadline to return rental textbooks will be extended to the end of the academic term.
+The official rental return deadline will be posted shortly.
 The Conestoga Bookstore is committed to ensuring students have the resources they require to complete their term successfully.
 If you have any further questions, please contact the Bookstore at 519-748-5220 ext.
 3241.

 Will I need to purchase an additional parking pass for the extended semester?